How Long Does It Take for Grass to Grow?

 Now that you’ve got your watering schedule worked out, the waiting game begins.
 Each day, you glance out the window hoping to see those bright green shoots popping up, and how long you’ll have to wait depends on the variety of grass seed you’ve planted.
 The timeframe is generally between five and 30 days, depending on your particular variety, with that timeframe extending a bit longer if you live in a cooler climate.
 Remember to keep your grass seed moist, reduce yard traffic to a minimum — especially if you have pets — and be patient, because your grass is on the way!

 Want to take the guess work out of the entire process?
 Leave it to the professionals at Fit Turf!
-Our Greenskeeper Plus Complete Care Program will take care of your Colorado or Michigan lawn from start to finish, leaving you to sit back, relax and enjoy your beautiful outdoor space.
+Our Greenskeeper Plus Complete Care Program will take care of your Colorado lawn from start to finish, leaving you to sit back, relax and enjoy your beautiful outdoor space.
 Contact our team of experts today to set up a consultation and get a price quote for your particular project.